projectacrn/acrn-hypervisor/doc/developer-guides/hld/usb-virt-hld.rst

   device mode.
 Similarly, by echoing ``host``, the usb phy will be connected with xHCI controller as host mode.

-An xHCI register access from UOS will induce EPT trap from UOS to DM, and the xHCI DM or DRD DM will emulate hardware behaviors to make the subsystem run.
+An xHCI register access from a User VM will induce EPT trap from the User VM to DM, and the xHCI DM or DRD DM will emulate hardware behaviors to make the subsystem run.